Snowflake Python Demos API¶

 ) helps you rapidly scaffold demos for

-With this library, you can do the following:
+With this library, you can perform these tasks:

 Load and set up Snowflake Notebooks demos in your Snowflake environment.